|Client||Emmeline Pankhurst Statue Project|

 - We provided planning, heritage, strategic communications and design services for this project, working on a pro-bono basis.

-- The proposals aim for the statue to be unveiled on 14 December 2018, marking the centenary of the women’s vote being exercised for the first time in a general election.
+- The statue was unveiled on 14 December 2018, marking the centenary of the women’s vote being exercised for the first time in a general election.

 Project sheetDownload PDF